oeed/CraftOS-Standards/README.md

 - [oeed](https://github.com/oeed) - [forum profile](http://www.computercraft.info/forums2/index.php?/user/12402-oeed/)
 - [viluon](https://github.com/viluon) - [forum profile](http://www.computercraft.info/forums2/index.php?/user/4290-viluon/)

+If neither of these contributors is available, you can contact the following people as a last resort.
+They should not be bothered if anyone from the main list is reachable in a span of 2-3 days.

 - [Lyqyd](https://github.com/Lyqyd) - [forum profile](http://www.computercraft.info/forums2/index.php?/user/1736-lyqyd/)
 - [dan200](https://github.com/dan200) - [forum profile](http://www.computercraft.info/forums2/index.php?/user/27-dan200/)